 The Academy is proud of its presence on the world wide web, Facebook and Twitter, and especially YouTube (where AoP festival videos are being downloaded at the rate of 1,000 per week, or 370,000 in six years, with more than 1,000 subscribers).
 The AoP will continue to expand these initiatives to engage the generation of young adults, with a special focus on using social media especially video to promote our mission and programs, generate financial support, and advocate for opportunities for Young Preachers.

 The Academy also published its first book in 2010, A Beautiful Thing: Sermons from the Inaugural Festival of Young Preachers!
-This unique volume contains the preaching of high school, university and seminary students and launched what is now a seven-book collection, which may be the only books in print that archive what the rising generation of preachers is thinking and saying.
+This unique volume contains the preaching of high school, university and seminary students and launched what is now a ten-book collection, which may be the only books in print that archive what the rising generation of preachers is thinking and saying.
 Other volumes include:

 - Waking to the Holy: Semons from the 2012 Festival of Young Preachers,

 - Uncommon Sense: Jesus and the Renewal of the World,